Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Study Types

 \subsection{LLMs as Tools for Software Engineering Researchers}

-LLMs can serve as powerful tools to help researchers conduct empirical studies.
+LLMs can serve as tools to help researchers conduct empirical studies.
 They can automate various tasks such as data collection, pre-processing, and analysis.
-For example, LLMs can apply predefined coding guides to qualitative datasets (\annotators), assess the quality of software artifacts (\judges), generate summaries of research papers (\synthesis), or simulate human behavior in empirical studies (\subjects).
-This can significantly reduce the time and effort required to conduct a study.
-However, besides the many advantages that all these applications bring, they also come with challenges such as potential threats to validity and implications for the reproducibility of study results.
+For example, LLMs can perform qualitative coding on natural language text such as interview transcripts (\annotators), assess the quality of software artifacts (\judges), generate summaries of research papers (\synthesis), or simulate human behavior in empirical studies (\subjects).
+If LLMs could complete these tasks well enough, they would reduce the time and effort required to conduct a study.
+However, these applications each pose challenges to validity and reproducibility. \space

-\studytypesubsection{LLMs as Annotators} \studytypeparagraph{Description} Just like human annotators, LLMs can label artifacts based on a pre-defined coding guide.
-However, they can label data much faster than any human could.
-In qualitative data analysis, manually annotating (``coding'') natural language text, e.g., in software artifacts, open-ended survey responses, or interview transcripts, is a time-consuming manual process~\cite{DBLP:journals/ase/BanoHZT24}.
-LLMs can be used to augment or replace human annotations, provide suggestions for new codes (see Section \synthesis), or even automate the entire qualitative data analysis process.
+\studytypesubsection{LLMs as Annotators} In the annotator role, LLMs perform qualitative coding---the annotation of natural language text such as requirements, interview transcripts, or open-ended survey responses---that researchers would otherwise do by hand.